BLM Grassroots Santa Clarita Valley

 LOVING ENGAGEMENT

-We embody and practice justice, liberation, and peace in our engagements with one another.
+We embody and practice justice, liberation, and peace in our engagements with one another, supporting the abolitionist agenda and the broader Black freedom movement to foster community power.

 Copyright © 2026 BLM Grassroots Santa Clarita Valley - All Rights Reserved.